codeboyim/rws/README.md

 - [Bower], a package managemer, to load the required tools and utilities
 - [Grunt], the JavaScript task runner, and its powerful plug-ins to optimize and build the project
 - [fontawesome], the replacement for the images used in the RealWork
+- a new modal component and loader component
 - Some CSS3 to improve the UI/UX